OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 -  **Use Well Fence** and
 -  **Well Fence direction** Controls whether to add extensions of the well cells in the I, J or K direction to the set of range filtered cells
 - **Well head** These options control the appearance and position of the well labels and and symbols of the top of the well
-- **Global Well Pipe Visibility** Controls when and whether to show the pipe representationof the wells.
+- **Global Well Pipe Visibility** Controls if and when to show the pipe representation of the wells.
 The options are:
    - *All On* will show the pipes from all wells disregarding the individual settings on the well.
    - *All Off* will hide all simulation well pipes.
 		- *Individual* Will respect the individual settings for each well, and only show the well pipes from the wells with this option set on.
 See below.